 I recommand against installing R via

 conda unless you are familiar with the setup – in short, (as of 2019) the default configuration can cause various issues for other packages.

 To install R kernel for Jupyter after you installed R,

 IRkernel package is not available, please install it in R, eg

 This will override the default

 git diff and display better the changes to IPython notebooks

 pip install nbdime nbdime config-git --enable --global

-conda install -c conda-forge nodejs
+conda install jupyterlab-sos -c conda-forge

-jupyter labextension commands.
+jupyter labextension update --all